laguiz/wkhtmltopdf-issue-traceur/README.md

 ## In real world case

-In my real world case I observed similar issue and I suspect some polyfill missing but as indicated in https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2225 we cannot get more informations for now.
+In my real world case I observed similar issue and I suspect some polyfill missing but as indicated in https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2225 we cannot get more information for now.

 Do you have any recommendation how we can investigate?